fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 >
 > Finally, after the whole group had drunk their fill, I reached the Prophet ﷺ  , who took the bowl and put it on his hand, looked at me and smiled, and said: ‘O Abā Hirr!’
 I replied, ‘Labbayk, O Allah’s Messenger ﷺ  !’
 He said, ‘There only remains you and I.’ I said, ‘You have said the truth, O Allah’s Messenger ﷺ  !’
 He said, ‘Sit down and drink.’
 I sat down and drank.
 He said, ‘Drink,’ and I drank.
 He kept on telling me repeatedly to drink, till I said, ‘No. by Allah Who sent you with the Truth, I have no space for it (in my stomach).’
 He said, ‘Hand it over to me.’
 >
-> When I gave him the bowl, he praised Allah, pronounced Allah’s Name on it, and drank the remaining milk.”
+> When I gave him the bowl, he praised Allah, pronounced Allah’s Name on it, and drank the remaining milk."

 </details><details><summary>